 - 1.12.
-These regulations are supported by other important documents which you also have a responsibility to understand (see section 23). - 1.13.
-Any dispute, whether under these regulations or any other regulations or codes of conduct or any contract between you and UCEM will be governed by, and interpreted under, English Law.
+These regulations are supported by other important documents which you also have a responsibility to understand (see section 25). - 1.13.
+Any dispute, whether under these regulations or any other regulations or codes of conduct or any contract between you and the University will be governed by, and interpreted under, English Law.